YaleDHLab/humanities-data-mining/GLOSSARY.md

 The three greetings above are all strings, and those strings are equivalent in value--the quotation marks you choose to use have no impact on the value of the string you define.

+### Term-Document Matrix

+A Term-Document Matrix is a matrix where each row represents a term and each column represents a document.
+Each cell value therein represents the number of times the given term occurs in the given document.

 ### Tokenization

 Tokenization is the process of dividing a text (a sequence of strings) into meaningful units, such as words, phrases, chapters, etc. The resulting "tokens" are then used as input for data mining.

+### Topic Modeling

+Topic modeling is a technique to identify latent topics (sometimes referred to as discourses) in a collection of texts.

 ### Variable